IMJLA/Adsi/docs/en-US/Get-DirectoryEntry.md

 ```

 ### -DirectoryEntryCache
-A hashtable containing cached directory entries so they don't have to be retrieved from the directory again
+Hashtable containing cached directory entries so they don't have to be retrieved from the directory again
 Uses a thread-safe hashtable by default

 ```yaml